 The OSU T32 Training Program supports 6 pre-doctoral trainees and 3 post-doctoral trainees each year under the auspices of an NIEHS Ruth L. Kirschstein NRSA Institutional Research Training Grant (T32).
-Our training program has a long track record of over 50ys success training doctoral students and post-doctoral scientists in the Environmental Health Sciences.
+Our training program has over 50 years of success training doctoral students and post-doctoral scientists in the Environmental Health Sciences.

-The objective for our Integrated Regional Training Program in Environmental Health Sciences continues to be to recruit and train scientists in the Environmental Health Sciences (EHS).
+The objective for our Integrated Regional Training Program in Environmental Health Sciences continues to be to recruit and train scientists in the Environmental Health Sciences.
 Primary goals are:

 (OSU, OHSU, PNNL) |